 DAY 1: Balance is a Verb

-Fill out page 2 of your workbook to determine what areas of your life are a little out of whack and which ones are fine and dandy!
+Fill out Day 1 in your workbook to determine what areas of your life are a little out of whack and which ones are fine and dandy!

 How to Use Workbook: